History of institutions for deaf education: Influences and survival of institution

 Many other teachers across Germany were sent by their local governments to acquire training under Heinicke at his Leipzig establishment.
-A young priest named Hemeling was sent by the duke of Baden, Charles Frederick to learn from Heinicke.
+A young priest named Hemeling was sent by the duke of Baden, Charles Frederick, to learn from Heinicke.
 Frederick then opened a school for the deaf in Karlsruhe, Germany.
-Three son-in-laws of Heinicke also played integral roles in the survival and expansion of the school in Leipzig.
+Three sons-in-law of Heinicke also played integral roles in the survival and expansion of the school in Leipzig.
 His first son-in-law, Ernst Adolf Eschke, established a complementary site in Berlin, before assuming directorship of Leipzig after Heinicke's death.
-However, Eschke turned away from the oralist methods of his father-in-law in preference of Épée and Sicards manual sign language philosophies.
+However, Eschke turned away from the oralist methods of his father-in-law in preference of Épée's and Sicard's manual sign language philosophies.
 The legacy in deaf education was further carried on by two more of Heinicke's son-in-laws, August Friedrich Petschke and Carl Gottlob Reich, respectively.
 Reich's own son-in-law, serves today as the school's current director.

 The school is still operational to date under the official name Saxon State School for the Hearing Impaired Samuel Heinicke Support Center, commonly referred to as simply Samuel Heinicke School.
 Today the institution utilizes a blended approach to the education of its students, but continues to apply emphasis to audio-verbal educational therapies and techniques.